 DIY Lick Mat

 You can create a lick mat for your dog from a variety of items you might have already.
-Spread a thin layer of peanut butter (make sure it's xylitol free) on a cutting board and freeze before giving to your pup.
+Spread a thin layer of peanut butter (make sure it's xylitol-free) on a cutting board and freeze it before giving it to your pup.
 Silicone pot mats or trivets also make great lick mats due to their texture and can be tossed in the dishwasher for easy cleaning.
 Ice cube trays, silicone baking sheets, anything with a non-porous and non-abrasive surface can work.
-I prefer silicone since it's so easy to clean afterwards and the material is gentler on a dog's tongue.
+I prefer silicone since it's so easy to clean afterward and the material is gentler on a dog's tongue.